 When will the help be available?

-The scheme is being run through HMRC, and is open to applications from 13 May.
+The scheme is being run through HMRC.
+The first round of the scheme opened to applications on 13 May.

 HMRC will identify and contact self-employed workers who qualify for the scheme, inviting them to enter their bank details online.
 The government payment will then go directly into workers’ bank accounts.